What is baby wearing?

 If you’re looking for a more structured carrier, then half buckles are great.
 These fasten around your waist with a buckle, but keep the flexibility of a woven wrap by having straps which go over your shoulders and wrap around.
 These can be worn on your front for young babies and your back too once your baby is a bit older.
 To gain a high back carry, the buckle of these would need to be fastened higher than your waist.

-From feedback and reviews, the Connecta Baby Carrier is the most popular baby carrier.
-It isn't over complicated, doesn't need an infant insert and when the instructions are followed, offers a snug, comfortable carry for all.
-It seems the most adaptable to adult sizes too - we've seen one be used comfortably by a 9 year old right up to a 100kg man.
-Don't believe me, check out our Instagram feed!
+From feedback and reviews, the Connecta Baby Carrier/Integra Baby Carrier are the most popular baby carrier.
+It isn’t over complicated, doesn’t need an infant insert and when the instructions are followed, offers a snug, comfortable carry for all.
+It seems the most adaptable to adult sizes too – we’ve seen one be used comfortably by a 9 year old right up to a 110kg man.
+Don’t believe me, check out our Instagram feed!

 Websites of interest: